omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   -add name to workout model or workoutinstance model and allow for blank/null.
 If name exists list by name otherwise list
                 by "workout " + str(id)
   -would also change def `__str__` to if statement on if name exists otherwise same as above
-### Pagination:
-- add pagination to profile page.
-  - not sure what exactly would be paginated.
-    - this weeks workouts could maybe paginate by days?
-    - recent and incomplete workouts could just paginate workouts
-- add 'loading...' thing for infinite scroll
 ### For multiple sports:
-- number of sets as integer field
-  - this number from text input or dropdown would decide how many input boxes appear
-    - use javascript to hide input boxes until this box losses focus
-    - use javascript to prepopulate movement into boxes
-    - use javascript to potentially include supersetting
-    - have checkboxes for same weight for every set, same reps for every set so they can be autofilled
-      - if supersetting they apply to each movement individually
-        - (movement 1 all sets will have same weight and reps, movement 2 all sets will have same)
-- on the create workout template, create a dropdown that can switch between different forms for different workout types
-  - name all forms so the view can be seperated
-  - have the default form be based on users default sport
-  - could also just use multiple create workout buttons for different types.
-I like dropdown idea better if it can work
-- on the create_workout_view, handle the post requests based on form name
-- on the results and create_workout results, base the form and template off the workout/strengthworkout type
 - on the workout_list create a dropdown that can choose between any or all sports. default to users sport
 - create a field on user model that has choices of different sports
   - whatever sport they choose will be their default createworkout model and default workout list to search through
   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?)
-- set up a strength workout model and strength program model
-  - for strength programs, hold info about periodization rules etc. hold training maxes, days of the week when each workout ill be done
-- create Training Maxes field on user model for eventual strength programs?

 ## Styling:
 - style workouts on calendar for if completed or not completed that day